Please note that we cannot organise any more Stolperstein-laying ceremonies before 2020.

 If there is no help, please ensure that Gunter has access to electricity as well as a pair of extra hands to help remove rubble etc. It makes sense to provide information about the surface where a Stolperstein might be placed in advance if possible.
 Gunter can then prepare his work more thoroughly.

 As a general rule, Gunter needs 20 minutes per address if he has the assistance of the local building authorities (Bauamt in Germany).

 Gunter Demnig can place STOLPERSTEINE in up to 12 addresses (maximum) per day.
 When planning his itinerary, please ensure you leave enough time for Gunter to travel from one address to the next.

 Please ensure that you have obtained permission for Gunter to park his Peugeot van (BM-GD 678).
 In Germany, this can be obtained from the Ordnungsamt.

-It costs 120 euros to install a STOLPERSTEIN.
+It costs 120 euros (INCL.
+VAT) to install a STOLPERSTEIN.
 This includes the making of the stone and its placement or delivery if applicable, as well as its recording in our database.
 It does not include accommodation costs which might sometimes be incurred (especially abroad) nor does it always cover travel costs.

 All the STOLPERSTEINE are made by Michael Friedrichs-Friedlaender in Berlin.